 “Be soft in your practice.
 Think of the method as a fine silvery stream, not a raging waterfall.
 Follow the stream, have faith in it’s course.
 It will go it’s own way, meandering here, trickling there.
 It will find the grooves, the cracks, the crevices.” – Sheng-yen, Chinese Buddhist Monk

-Roseann is in residence in the Basement Gallery studio until September 2017.
+Roseann was in residence in the Basement Gallery studio July, August and September 2017.

 Follow her progress on Instagram @rosieberrill #antainartists